 The fair value of equity settled options granted is measured at the date of the grant using the Black-Scholes option pricing model taking into account the terms and conditions upon which the instruments were granted.
 The expected life of the options is based on historical data and is not necessarily indicative of exercise patterns that may occur.
 The expected volatility reflects the assumption that the historical volatility is indicative of future trends, which may also not necessarily be the actual outcome.

 Where parties other than employees are issued share based payments, the Company in accordance with Australian Accounting Standards, has valued these options with reference to the fair value of the good or service received where this can be reliably estimated.

-Share based payment options outstanding at 30 June 2012 and 2013: (i) 39,000,000
+Share based payment options outstanding 2013 2014 at 30 June 2013 and 2014: (i) 39,000,000

-(i) The outstanding options as at 30 June 2013 expire on 19 September 2013, have an exercise price of 9.47 cents, and fully vested on their grant date, which was 19 September 2008
+(i) The outstanding options as at 30 June 2013 expired on 19 September 2013 and were not exercised.